vrleonel/tetris/README.md

 Tetris HTML
 ===========

-  A Tetris game make using html, css and js
+  Smile make just with CSS and HTML

 Installation
 ------------